 The Company has bonding agreements with Argonaut Insurance Company, Berkley Insurance Company, Chubb Surety and Liberty Mutual Insurance Company, (collectively, the "Sureties") under which the Company can obtain performance, bid and payment bonds.
 The Company also has outstanding bonds with Travelers Casualty and Surety Company of America and Zurich American Insurance Company ("Zurich").
 Great Lakes has never experienced difficulty in obtaining bonding for any of its projects and Great Lakes has never failed to complete a marine project in its 129 year history.
-For most foreign dredging projects, letters of credit or bank guarantees issued by foreign banks are required as security for the bid, performance and, if applicable, advance payment guarantees.
-The Company obtains its letters of credit under the Amended Credit Agreement (as defined below).
-Foreign bid guarantees are usually 2% to 5% of the service provider's bid.
+For most foreign dredging projects, letters of credit or bank guarantees issued by foreign banks are required as security for the bid, performance and, if applicable, advance payment guarantees are usually 2% to 5% of the service provider's bid.
 Foreign performance and advance payment guarantees are each typically 5% to 10% of the contract value.